Wu Yong: Becoming an outlaw

 Wang Lun, the leader of Liangshan, is unwilling to accept the group, fearing they would usurp his position.
 Sensing that Lin Chong, who has joined Liangshan earlier but has been cold-shouldered, resents Wang, Wu Yong instigates him to kill the leader.
 Chao Gai is then elected the new chief of Liangshan, with Wu Yong taking second position.
-Then, Wu deploys the men of Liangshan in a battle that wipes out the soldiers sent from Jizhou to eliminate them.
+Then, Wu deploys the men of Liangshan for a battle that wipes out the soldiers sent from Jizhou to eliminate them.

 All his time at Liangshan Wu Yong is the band's chief strategist.
-He uses his wiles to force several heroes prized by Liangshan, such as Lu Junyi, Xu Ning and Zhu Tong, to join the stronghold.
-His astuteness helps Liangshan clinch victory in many military conflicts.
+He uses his wiles to force several heroes held in esteem by Liangshan, such as Lu Junyi, Xu Ning and Zhu Tong, to join the stronghold.
+His astute mind helps Liangshan clinch victories in many military campaigns.

 Death

-Wu Yong and Gongsun Sheng are appointed as Liangshan's top strategists after the 108 Stars of Destiny came together in what is called the Grand Assembly, but Wu apparently enjoys higher standing.
+Wu Yong and Gongsun Sheng are appointed as Liangshan's top strategists after the 108 Stars of Destiny all came together in what is called the Grand Assembly, but Wu apparently enjoys higher standing than Gongsun.

-Wu Yong assists Song to become Liangshan's chief after Chao Gai died, although Chao's last word is that his successor is whoever captures the person who killed him.
-Lu Junyi seizes Shi Wengong, the killer of Chao, but he faces widespread opposition apparently engineered by Wu.
+Wu Yong assists Song to become Liangshan's chief after Chao Gai died, although Chao's last word is that his successor is whoever captures the person who shot him.
+Lu Junyi seizes Shi Wengong, Chao's killer, but he faces widespread opposition apparently abetted by Wu.
 In the end Lu takes second position after Song.

-Wu Yong is sceptical about Song Jiang's quest for imperial amnesty, but he casts his lot with him nevertheless.
+Wu Yong is skeptical about Song Jiang's quest for imperial amnesty, but he casts his lot with him nevertheless.
 Without his support, Song could not have sold the idea to the rest.
 Following amnesty from Emperor Huizong, the Liangshan outlaws are sent to beat back invaders of the Liao Empire and put down rebel forces in Song territory.
-Wu Yong's resourcefulness helps Liangshan win many battles.
+Wu Yong's strategies help Liangshan win many battles.